As we adjust to life in lockdown, we’re all thinking about how the country will beat Coronavirus and return to something that resembles normal life.

-The NHS Coronavirus app is only available for use on smartphones.
+The NHS Coronavirus app will only be available for use on smartphones.
 However, at the beginning of the Isle of Wight trial period, the UK government stated that there will be ways for people who don’t have smartphones to report symptoms, such as through an online service available on desktop computers or simply with a phone call.

 I've been sent a text claiming to be from contact tracers, what should I do?